dudung/bash-svg/README.md

 # ps-svg
-Examples of gnuplot script to produce svg image
+Examples of powershell script to produce svg image